Onsite Accessibility Services

 For any questions regarding the registration process, please email registration@awpwriter.org.

-The Accessibility Tour is scheduled at 3:00 p.m. on March 8.
-Please meet at 3:00 p.m. at the Accessibility Services Desk, located in the Summit Lobby on Level 1 of the Summit Building, Seattle Convention Center.
+The Accessibility Tour is scheduled at 3:00 p.m. on February 7.
+Please meet at 3:00 p.m. at the Accessibility Services Desk, located in Exhibit Hall E on Level 3 of the Kansas City Convention Center.

 Accessibility Desk

-Requests for help onsite are best addressed directly to the Accessibility Desk.
+Requests for help on-site are best addressed directly to the Accessibility Desk.
 While the conference is in session, AWP’s small staff cannot monitor social media for requests.
-The Accessibility Desk will be located in the Summit Lobby on Level 1 of the Summit Building, Seattle Convention Center.
-If you require assistance after-hours, or are unable to get to the Accessibility Desk, please see the Onsite Accessibility Contact section of this document.
+The Accessibility Desk will be located in Exhibit Hall E on Level 3 of the Kansas City Convention Center.
+If you require assistance after-hours, or are unable to get to the Accessibility Desk, please see the On-Site Accessibility Contact section of this webpage.

 AWP conference staffers will be available at the Accessibility Desk from 12:00 noon to 7:00 p.m. on Wednesday, and from 8:00 a.m. to 5:00 p.m. on Thursday, Friday, and Saturday to offer assistance.